POL - 30.01.14 Special Events

 9. Cancellations Rule

-9.2 All other services requested such as North Carolina Central University dining services, campus police, event monitor, and maintenance that are not cancelled two (2) working days prior to the scheduled event will be billed three (3) hours for each service or services rendered (per employee scheduled to work that event).
+9.2 All other services requested such as North Carolina Central University dining services, campus police, event monitor, and maintenance that are not cancelled two (2) working days prior to the scheduled event will be billed three (3) hours for each service or services rendered (per employee scheduled to work at that event).

 10. Facilities Fee and Charges